turningpointstudio/zephyr-provision/README.md

-Step 1:
+Step 1: Provision Hosts
-Make sure you are connected to the internet
+- Make sure you are connected to the internet
-Run bootstrap as admin
+- Run bootstrap.cmd as admin

 Step 2:
 Create inventory file (this changes per deployment)